Letha Wilson

 In 2013, Wilson was the recipient of a New York Foundation for the Arts Fellowship in Photography.
 Wilson was also awarded a Jerome Foundation Travel Grant in 2014.
 She has attended residencies at the Skowhegan School of Painting and Sculpture.
-In July 2018, Wilson was recognized by Artsy through her inclusion on their list of 'These 20 Female Artists Are Pushing Sculpture Forward'.
+In July 2018, Wilson was recognized by Artsy through her inclusion on their list 'These 20 Female Artists Are Pushing Sculpture Forward'.

-Career
+Artwork

 Wilson often combines large-scale landscape photographs with sculptural elements of metal and concrete, challenging the two-dimensional nature of traditional photography.
 She is influenced by the landscape of the American West and by the land artists of the 1960s and 1970s, such as Michael Heizer.
 In the creation of her work, she often cuts or folds her photographic prints.
 She works with both darkroom and digital photography, as well as with C-prints and emulsion transfers.